RackerWilliams/system-model/README.md

 ### Other Notes

-Take the entity names in the model witha grain of salt...I'm not entirely marrid to them.
-It's important that the concepts make it to the final file.
+Take the entity names in the model with a grain of salt...I'm not entirely married to them.
+It's important that the concepts make it to the final file though.

 ### Repo Contents